Sebastian Pelzer: Post-playing career

+Chicago Fire

 On 28 December 2019, Sebastian Pelzer was announced as the new Technical Director of Major League Soccer franchise Chicago Fire.
 The official press release stated: "[Pelzer] will work on all aspects of the Fire’s football operations and will report to new Fire Sporting Director Georg Heitz.
 In his role as Technical Director, Pelzer, will scout and evaluate players locally and abroad; help establish relationships with clubs around the world; work closely with Fire Head Coach Raphael Wicky and the coaching and technical staff; as well as help with the football operations budget and team salary cap."

 In an article in the Chicago Tribune, Heitz described Pelzer as a “maniac” with an extensive knowledge of players.
 “Sebastian is a database.
 He knows so many players, he’s interested in various markets.
 He monitors players every day.
 He really, in a positive sense, is quite a bit of a maniac when it comes to players.
 He always tries to find players every day.”

 Chicago Fire owner Joe Mansueto describes both Georg Heitz and Sebastian Pelzer as “critical to our future.”
 Perhaps unusually for an owner he went on to say, “I’m willing to spend as fast as Georg and Sebastian are willing to build in terms of a scouting organization and building up our development of the academy and youth programs.”

 On August 18, 2021, it was announced that Fire Owner, Mansueto, had purchased FC Lugano and that the Fire and FC Lugano were to work together as sister clubs.
 Pelzer was immediately brought in to oversee recruitment and strategy for the Swiss club.
 Speaking in the Swiss Press Pelzer stated on his role at Lugano, "Of course we exchange ideas regularly.
 I am in daily contact with [FC Lugano sports coordinator] Carlos da Silva.
 It's important not to have diametrically different ideas about football."

 Pelzer's impact during the club's first season would immediately prove successful, as FC Lugano were able to win their first title in 29 years, winning the 2021–22 Swiss Cup.

-Under Pelzer Chicago Fire have shown a remarkable ability to make big returns on their player investments.
+Under Pelzer Chicago Fire were able to make returns on their player investments.
 Particularly from transfers to the English Premier League, a league Pelzer knows well from his time spent playing there.
-By January 2023 it is estimated Pelzer earned Chicago $37 million USD with the transfers of Gabriel Slonina and Jhon Duran.
+By January 2023 it is estimated Pelzer earned Chicago nearly $40 million USD with the transfers of Gabriel Slonina and Jhon Duran.
 Slonina was fast-tracked from their Academy and Duran was bought for just $2m.

 Pelzer spotted Duran while watching another player at his former club Envigado and quickly sanctioned a £1.5m move.
 He was convinced the club could make a big profit on the youngster, who moved to America in early 2022 and quickly attracted the attention of several Premier League clubs.